Murder of Nonoi: Initial account

 Mohammed Ali, in his police statements prior to his trial (which he also said in his defence), maintained that he did not rape the girl and would never do it as he loved Nonoi like his own flesh and blood, and that he immersed the girl in water with the purpose of merely wanting to stop her from crying (he told the police and court that Nonoi, who was normally a cheerful child, for some reason, kept crying on the day itself and did not stop).
 Mohammed Ali also argued he did not intend to kill her, and accidentally immersed Nonoi in water for a longer period of time after doing so two times while picking up an incoming phone call.
-Going further, he said that on the day of the murder itself, he left his children at his parents' flat and went shopping with Mdm Mastura as it was her payday.
+Going further, he said that on the day of the murder itself, he left his children at his parents' flat and went shopping with Mastura as it was her payday.
 After lunchtime, he sent her to work before returning to his parents' flat (as he was not working on that day).
 Mohammed Ali told the police that, after a short while, he decided to bring out his stepdaughter for a walk.
 From that point onwards, he said, Nonoi started to cry.
 He brought her to a provision shop but she did not want him to buy sweets for her and she wanted to go back to her step-grandparents' flat.
 He later went to visit a friend who also lived in Circuit Road like his parents, but the friend was not at home, so he went back to his Pipit Road home with Nonoi.
 When alone at home with Nonoi, she kept crying and she continued so even after he turned on both the television and radio and raised his voice at her several times to keep quiet.